Safety of Kirlian effect recording

 Properties of the electro-photonic glow

 There seem to be several peculiar things about this information, however.
-One of them is that the actual disease and the fear of that disease seem to cause very similar defects in the electro-photonic glow.
+One of them is that the actual disease and the fear of that disease seem to cause very similar patterns in the electro-photonic glow.
 The other is that shortly after death disease indicators in the electro-photonic glow seem to disappear, even though tumors and other material aspects of the disease remain in the body.

 The above seems to suggest that the information encoded in the electro-photonic Kirlian glow comes directly from our consciousness (understood as the system of processing information in life) rather than from the physical body.